jkphl/shortbread/README.md

 </html>
 ```

-This is, by the way, pretty much the code used by an **example implementation** included in this package.
+This is, by the way, pretty much the code used by the **example implementation** included in the package.
 You can run it and see *shortbread* in action by typing

 ```
 npm run php